 The Three-Point Radius measurement tool places specialized markups that calculate the radius as an arc.
 While a markup placed with the Three-Point Radius tool can be made into a full circle after it has been placed, it always starts as an arc; to place a circular markup that also calculates the radius of the circle, see Center Radius Measurement.

-- Alternatively, click 3-Point Radius on the Measurement panel.
+- Alternatively, click 3-Point Radius on the Measurements panel.

 Note: The keyboard shortcut for the radius measurement tool automatically calls the most recently used version of the tool, either this one or the Center Radius Measurement tool.

-- Click to define one end of the arc.
+- In the document, click to define one end of the arc.

 - Click any other point on the arc that is not the other end.